bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Assessing project risks involves identifying potential challenges and understanding strategies to mitigate them, ensuring smooth project execution.

 - **Identify risks:** Ask about potential risks that could impact the project.
 Consider factors such as technical challenges, resource availability, and external dependencies.
-- **Understand risk mitigation:** Inquire about the plans to minimize identified risks and establish contingencies to address issues that arise.
+- **Mitigate risks:** Inquire about the plans to minimize identified risks and establish contingencies to address issues that arise.

 Tips and techniques: